 The T2 is the mandatory corporate income tax return form for the federal government of Canada.
 The exact term for this statement is "declaration of corporate income."

-The second type, the T2 - Short Return is only 2 pages and 3 schedules.
+The second type, the T2 Short Return is only 2 pages and 3 schedules.
 In common tax jargon it is often called the "Short T2".
 However, it is important to know that not all companies can use the T2 - Short Return.
-You should refer to the Guide T4012, T2 Guide - Income Tax companies, to ensure that you can make use.
+You should refer to the Guide T4012, T2 Guide - Income Tax companies, to ensure that you can use it before filling it out.